Soft & chewy pumpkin spice oatmeal bars loaded with chocolate chips. Perfect for “on the go” on those chilly fall days.

 - 1/2 cup mini chocolate chips

-- Pour the mixture into the pan and bake for 20 minutes.
+Pour the mixture into the pan and bake for 20 minutes-30 minutes, or until baked through in the center.
 Allow to cool and cut into bars.
 Bars stay fresh for up to one week in a covered container at room temperature or in the refrigerator.

-These bars can easily be made vegan by using vegan chocolate chips and using a “flax egg” instead of a regular egg.
+To make vegan: These bars can easily be made vegan by ensuring your chocolate chips are dairy free and using a “flax egg” instead of a regular egg.
 Flax egg = mix 1 tbsp ground flax with 3 tbsp warm water and let it sit for 10 minutes while it “gels” up.
 Use the "flax gel" as a replacement for the egg.

 © Sally’s Baking Addiction.
 All images & content are copyright protected.
 Please do not use my images without prior permission.
 If you want to republish this recipe, please re-write the recipe in your own words, or link back to this post for the recipe.